 Overview and company history

 Founded in 2007, Ooyala is an online video platform that targets mostly large enterprises seeking to monetize and analyze video.
-This platform works with some of the world’s largest broadcasters and media companies.
+Since then, this platform has worked with some of the world’s largest broadcasters and media companies.

-The Ooyala platform allows users to post video on demand, manage content, monetize, and analyze.
-It also offers live streaming services.
+Overall, the Ooyala platform allows users to post video on demand, manage content, monetize, and analyze.
+Additionally, the company offers live streaming services.
 Ooyala’s roots are in applying computer vision technology to create clickable video.
-Since then, that focus has taken the company in the direction of advertising and interactions.
+Since its founding, that focus has taken the company in the direction of advertising and interactions.

-Ooyala is built around a number of tools.
+Today, Ooyala centers around a number of functional tools.
 Its headline platform allows for management and delivery of live and on-demand video, monetization, and content recommendations.
-Ooyala Flex is a media logistics product for automation and management.
+Also, Ooyala Flex is a media logistics product for automation and management.
 Ooyala Pulse is a video advertising service package.
 Finally, Ooyala IQ is a complex video analytics tool.

 Like Kaltura, Ooyala does not publish pricing information.
-Contracts are customized for each client.
+Instead, the platform customizes plans for each client.

 Overview and company history

 We’ve come to the last service in our online video platform comparison.
-Boston-based Brightcove, founded in 2004, is one of the oldest online video platforms in operation.
+Founded in 2004, Boston-based Brightcove is one of the oldest online video platforms in operation.
 Its product offerings focus on cloud encoding, live streaming, and video on-demand hosting.

 Brightcove offers a number of modular products, including Video Cloud hosting, the Lift video player, Once for server-side ad insertion, Live for streaming video, OTT flow for internet TV, Zencoder for cloud transcoding, and tools for monetization.

 The Brightcove service differentiates itself with their complex analytics and video marketing tools.
-These tools are optimized for capturing leads and understanding the audience.
+These tools are ideal for capturing leads and understanding the audience.

-As a company mainly targeting major clients, Brightcove offers three plans.
-However, only the custom-priced Monetization plans support live streaming.
-Users can contact their sales department to receive a quote or sign up for a 30-day free trial.
+As a company mainly targeting major clients, Brightcove offers two plan levels.
+These include the $499/month (billed annually), along with custom-priced plans at a higher pricepoint.
+Interested broadcasters can contact their sales department to receive a quote or sign up for a 30-day free trial.

-As this online video platform comparison reveals, the streaming service market can be complicated and crowded.
+As we highlight in this online video platform comparison highlights, the streaming service market can be complicated and crowded.
 It can be challenging to assess features and make a smart decision–even after you do an online video platform comparison.

 Meanwhile, if you haven’t already, you can try out our online video platform free for 30-days (no credit card required).
 Just click the button below to sign up and start streaming live today!

 Thanks for reading this online video platform comparison.
 Let us know your feedback and questions in the comment section below.
-We love to hear from our readers, and we’ll respond as soon as we can.
+We love to hear from our readers, and we will get back to you.